rwaldron/tc39-notes/es7/2016-03/march-29.md

 doesn't increment i twice.

-MM: we agree that the expression is evaluted once, its the underlying reference tha tis eval'd twice.
+MM: we agree that the expression is evaluated once, its the underlying reference tha tis eval'd twice.

 BT: yes.